-But before you proceed to your game plan, it’s important to understand what an influencer really is.
-It’s not just your favorite bloggers, social stars are people with real connections with customers.
-Sure, these types of marketing campaigns have been around but in today’s digital society they’re more common than ever before.
-So here are things an influencer does to build its credibility:
+But before you proceed with your game plan, it’s important to understand what an influencer really is.
+It’s not just your favorite bloggers; social stars are people with real connections with customers.
+Sure, these types of marketing campaigns have been around for a while, but in today’s digital society they’re more common than ever before.
+So here are some things an influencer does to build its credibility:

 1. Create a social media profile

 where you can post these influencer posts.
 Chances are, the brand will need to know your audience size for pricing purposes.
 If you don’t have an established social media presence, step one is to create an Instagram account where you post photos of products that brands send to you or that inspire you, and tag them “ad.”
 This way, when you apply to become an influencer, you can send them a link to that account.

 There are a few platforms where you can create a profile and gain access to influencer opportunities, such as Buzzoole or Famebit.
 You’ll have to apply to be part of these networks since you’re not an influencer yet.
 Once you are accepted, brands will be able to see your profile.
 Here, you can also see what brands would be a good fit for your audience and message before applying to work with them.

 3. Engage with your followers on social media